 Ch 135 ab.
 Chemical Dynamics.
 9 units (3-0-6); part a, second term; part b, third term.
 Prerequisites: Ch 21 abc and Ch 41 abc, or equivalent, or instructor's permission.
 Part a: introduction to the dynamics of chemical reactions.
 Topics include scattering cross sections, rate constants, intermolecular potentials, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, and the application of laser and molecular beam techniques to the study of reaction mechanisms.
 Part b: the quantum description of chemical reactions.
 The scattering matrix.
 The calculation of reaction cross sections, probabilities, and rate constants.
 Collision lifetimes and resonances.
 Classical trajectories.
 The two terms can be taken independently.
-Instructor: Marcus.
-Part b not offered 2010-11.
+Instructors: Marcus, Okumura.
+Part b not offered 2009-10.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
 9 units (3-0-6); second, third terms.
-Prerequisite: APh/EE 9 ab or instructor's permission.
+Prerequisite: APh/EE 9 or instructor's permission.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
 Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
-Problems currently facing semiconductor/ liquid junctions and practical applications of these systems will be highlighted.
-Not offered 2010-11.
+Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
+Instructor: Lewis.
+Not offered 2009-10.

 Ch 143.
 Basic FT NMR Spectroscopy.
 9 units (3-2-4); second term.
 Prerequisite: Ch 41 abc.
 The course will cover NMR basics and applications, with emphasis on FT NMR and the principles of multipulse NMR techniques used in structural analysis, including determination of relaxation times, INEPT, DEPT, NOSEY, and COSY.
 A number of NMR techniques will be illustrated with the Chapman-Russell FT NMR Problems videodisc-based computer program, which features on-screen spectra at a variety of magnetic fields with, and without, decoupling, 2-D spectra, and so on.
 The practical use of NMR will be further demonstrated by laboratory exercises using modern pulse FT NMR techniques with high-field spectrometers for structural analysis.
-Not offered 2010-11.
+Instructors: Roberts, Virgil.

 Ch 144 ab.
 Advanced Organic Chemistry.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ch 41 abc; Ch 21 abc recommended.
 An advanced survey of selected topics in modern physical organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; molecular recognition/supramolecular chemistry; reaction mechanisms and the tools to study them; reactive intermediates; materials chemistry; pericyclic reactions; and photochemistry.
-Not offered 2010-11.
+Instructor: Dougherty.
+Part b not offered 2009-10.

 Ch 145.
 Bioorganic Chemistry of Proteins.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisite: Ch 41 abc; Bi/Ch 110 recommended.
 An advanced survey of current and classic topics in bioorganic chemistry/chemical biology.
 The content will vary from year to year and may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; carbohydrates and glycobiology; chemical genetics; genomics and proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
 Instructor: Hsieh-Wilson.

 Ch 146.
 Bioorganic Chemistry of Nucleic Acids.
 9 units (3-0-6); third term.
 Prerequisite: Ch 41 ab.
 The course will examine the bioorganic chemistry of nucleic acids, including DNA and RNA structures, molecular recognition, and mechanistic analyses of covalent modification of nucleic acids.
 Topics include synthetic methods for the construction of DNA and RNA; separation techniques; recognition of duplex DNA by peptide analogs, proteins, and oligonucleotide-directed triple helical formation; RNA structure and RNA as catalysts (ribozymes).
-Not offered 2010-11.
+Given in alternate years; not offered 2009-10.